 Should You Freeze Your Credit Report?

-Freezing a file is an extreme step that often proves more inconvenient than protective.
-Before adding a freeze, consider requesting an initial security alert.
+Before adding a freeze, you may consider requesting an initial security alert.
 Because you are at risk of fraud, you can also request a free credit report.

 If there is no sign of fraud in your report, you might not need to take additional action.
 The alert will warn lenders that you are at risk of fraud and ask that they take action to verify your identity before granting credit in your name.